kevinweejh/miniCV/README.md

 ### Purpose

 `resu-me` is a dynamic resume generator designed to simplify and enhance the process of spinning up professional resumes.
 Whether you're a seasoned professional or just starting, `resu-me` makes it easy to produce polished and personalized resumes that stand out.
+Note: The development of `resu-me` leans towards applicants for technical roles.
+However, usage is open to all applicants.

 Check out the live version here: [resu-me Demo](https://bright-yeot-7554ea.netlify.app/).